-The implementation is divided into two main components, the CPU-based control logic and the GPU-based interpreter as outlined in the Concept and Design chapter.
+The implementation of the interpreter is divided into two main components, the CPU-based control logic and the GPU-based interpreter as outlined in the Concept and Design chapter.
 This section aims to describe the technical details of these components.
-First the CPUbased control logic will be discussed.
+First the CPU-based control logic will be discussed.
 This component handles the communication with the GPU and is the entry point which is called by the symbolic regression algorithm.
 Following this, the GPU-based interpreter will be explored, highlighting the specifics of developing an interpreter on the GPU.